22 January 2024

 The landscape will be designed with the future impact on the environment in mind, and will offer natural solutions.

-The landscape will be designed with a long-term view in mind, taking into consideration how it will be cared for and by whom.
+The landscape proposal will be designed with a long-term view in mind, taking into consideration how it will be cared for and by whom.

 Andy Jarrett, spokesperson for Otterpool Park, said: